dbmi-bgm/cgap-portal/docs/source/higlass-visualization.rst

 Foursight looks for files with Higlass uids and genome assemblies.
 There are additional queries used to further filter, based on the Foursight check.

-With the file and the reference files Foursight calls the Fourfront API, gets the ``new_viewconf`` and creates a new Higlass Item.
+With the file and the reference files Foursight calls the CGAP API, gets the ``new_viewconf`` and creates a new Higlass Item.
 The File's static_content section is updated so it refers to the uuid of the Higlass item.

 Experiment Set (Processed Files) Higlass Items